 - (4) Prior to February 2001, non-employee directors who served five or more full years on the Board were eligible for a retirement benefit when they left the Board.
 In February 2001, the Board terminated this retirement benefit for those non-employee directors who had not met the five-year service level.
 Mr. Mitau and Ms. Morfitt, who satisfied the service requirement in 2001, will receive this retirement benefit when they leave the Board.
 The underlying plan provides that, upon retirement, an eligible non-employee director shall receive quarterly payments for five years equal to one-fourth of the annual base retainer of the non-Chairman directors in effect immediately prior to the director's retirement.
-The plan further provides that if an eligible non-employee director dies before retirement, payment shall be made to the director's beneficiary (or estate if no beneficiary is designated) in one lump sum in an amount equal to the total amount of the payments that would have been made had he or she retired on the date of his or her death and survived to the date of the final payment. - (5) The assumptions that were made in calculating the aggregate change in the actuarial present value of the accumulated benefit are as follows: - Discount rate: 2.75% at December 31, 2019. - Retirement age: The plan does not have a specified normal retirement age.
-Therefore, the values reflect the increase/decrease in present value of the accrued benefit as of December 31, 2019. - Form of payment: Five-year certain (payable quarterly).
+The plan further provides that if an eligible non-employee director dies before retirement, payment shall be made to the director's beneficiary (or estate if no beneficiary is designated) in one lump sum in an amount equal to the total amount of the payments that would have been made had he or she retired on the date of his or her death and survived to the date of the final payment. - (5) The assumptions that were made in calculating the aggregate change in the actuarial present value of the accumulated benefit are as follows: - Discount rate: 5.3% at December 31, 2022. - Retirement age: The plan does not have a specified normal retirement age.
+Therefore, the values reflect the increase/decrease in present value of the accrued benefit as of December 31, 2022. - Form of payment: Five-year certain (payable quarterly). - (6) Ms. White resigned from the Board effective December 2, 2022 to more fully pursue other commitments.